Tips for Beginning Breastfeeding to Start Strong

 It’s human nature to view our experiences from the lens of what those around us have done.
 We can’t tell new moms enough that every woman’s body is different, and every breastfeeding journey is different.”
 The experiences of your friends or family, or even your past breastfeeding experiences, may not reflect what's right for you now, and comparing those to your current journey opens yourself up to unnecessary stress and takes you out of the moment you’re in – the incredible adventure of welcoming a new family member to the world.
 Keep in mind, too, that occasionally a mother may have factors during pregnancy or birth, like diabetes, delivering via C-section, or certain medications, that can cause a delay in the onset of “big” milk volumes.
 Work with your healthcare team both before and after birth to prepare for any predictable challenges or initiation risk factors you may face when beginning breastfeeding.

 While breastfeeding is natural, it does not always come naturally.
 Our advice to any new mom who hopes to breastfeed is to follow the tips above, and give yourself and your baby time to practice and learn together to figure out what works best for you.
 Lastly, don’t be afraid to ask for help!
 Ask your doctor, nurses, or a Lactation Consultant to teach and support you where you feel less confident.
+Supportive apps like Medela Family and Expectful can also help you ease into breastfeeding, learn about common nursing and pumping challenges, and get expert assistance when needed.
 They are there to help you and your baby thrive – both when beginning breastfeeding and as you are adjusting to life together.